-The Elementary and Secondary Education Act is the largest and most comprehensive federal law that authorizes federal spending on K-12 public education.
-In order to receive this money, states must continue to meet certain requirements.
+The Elementary and Secondary Education Act is the largest and most comprehensive piece of federal education policy that authorizes federal spending on K-12 public education, which includes public charter school funding In order to receive this money, states must continue to meet certain requirements.
 If a state doesn’t meet these requirements, the federal government can withhold federal funding.
 Each state’s legislature determines how the state will fulfill the requirements set by federal policy.
 This state law, with some direction from federal law, will place requirements on the state, local school districts, individual schools, and authorizers.
 The state education agency officially receives this money from the federal government and, as the funding recipient, has primary responsibility for verifying that the state is meeting these requirements.